FauxObsolete/CourierKata/README.md

 ### Step 5 - discount multiple parcels

-ran out of time.
+* ran out of time - started on the test
-started on the test
+* need to factor out a helper for generating test parcels quickly
-need to factor out a helper for generating the test parcels easily havent thought too much yet about actual implementation of the discount calculation
+* havent thought too much yet about actual implementation of the discount calculation..

 ### General Todo